-7 ways to make your staycation anything but ordinary
+7 ways to make your family staycation anything but ordinary

 #1 Play tourist.
 Just like you would research things to see and do at any vacation spot, do some online research about what people do when they come to New York on vacation.
 Make a list of potential outings and activities, and let family members add their ideas.
 Decide how many you can work into your budget and your schedule, and put “staycation” days on your calendar.